We are organized as an independent non-profit association.

 We emphasize cooperation and collaboration, inclusiveness, equality and cultural and ecological sensitivity.

-Lina Westermann is a peace practitioner and advocate of intercultural dialogue.
+Lina Westermann is a peace practitioner, facilitator and advocate of intercultural dialogue.
+She worked in a secondary school in Hamburg to support disadvantaged pupils in strengthening their self-esteem to build the future they want for themselves.
 She holds a B.A. in Latin American Studies and Social Sciences from the University of Cologne and an M.A. in Peace, Conflict and Development Studies from the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
 She is passionate about connecting people and bridging divides through culinary projects, sports and peace education.
 With her German-Peruvian background, she has a special research interest in indigenous knowledges and cosmovisions and concepts such as Buen Vivir.
 She has coordinated and planned several educational projects and social events amongst others the Human Rights Festival in Cologne.

 Marisol Cristina Bock

-Marisol Cristina Bock is an advocate of peace and intercultural dialogue.
-She has lived in 6 different countries and switches between languages and cultures with ease and sensitivity.
-She has a B.A. in Arts and Culture from Maastricht University and an M.A. in Peace, Conflict and Development Studies at the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
-Marisol is enthusiastic about interdisciplinary academia and aims to move beyond conventional thinking patterns.
-This has led her to collaboration with research projects within a wide range of social sciences.
-In the practical field, Marisol has been involved in co-creating and managing educational projects around peace building, intercultural dialogue, music and martial arts.
+Marisol Cristina Bock is a peace worker and researcher exploring the transitions toward sustainable livelihoods from an ecofeminist perspective.
+She has a B.A. in Arts and Culture from Maastricht University and an M.A. in Peace, Conflict and Development Studies at the UNESCO Chair of Philosophy for Peace in Castellón, Spain, where she is currently doing her PhD research.
+Marisol has lived in 6 different countries and switches between languages and cultures with ease and sensitivity.
+In the practical field, she has been involved in co-creating and managing educational projects at schools around peace building, gender, intercultural dialogue, digital diet-ethics, music and martial arts.
 She has worked with people from diverse origins, generations and social backgrounds in Germany, the Netherlands, Spain, Israel/Palestine, Egypt and Indonesia.
-Marisol is passionate about holistic project design, systems thinking and the connections between personal growth and social change.
+Marisol is enthusiastic about holistic project design, systems thinking, gender and the connections between personal growth and social change.

 Mirko Murad Sbeih